 [PS344] Collaborative Research in Emotion Laboratory involving collaborative empirical research projects on topics discussed in Psychology 343.
 Students design, conduct, and present original research on emotion.
 Prerequisite: Concurrent enrollment in Psychology 343.
 One credit hour.

-PS347f Seminar in Cognitive Development Study of children's cognition with a goal of understanding their increasing competency in eyewitness testimony.
+PS347s Seminar in Cognitive Development Study of children's cognition with a goal of understanding their increasing competency in eyewitness testimony.
 Focusing on 3- to 5-year-old children, current theories and empirical research are explored.
 Discussion topics may include memory development, information processing, perception, attention, and/or how the social context influences cognition.
 Reading and discussion of empirical research articles allow for development of skills for evaluating current empirical research, placing new data within a theoretical context, and explaining cognitive development from several theoretical perspectives.
-Prerequisite: Psychology 215; one of 232, 255, or 259; and concurrent enrollment in 348.
+Prerequisite: Psychology 215 and 120, 232, or 259; and concurrent enrollment in 348.
 Four credit hours.
 W3.
 Arterberry

 [PS349] Seminar in Neural Plasticity and Behavior Several topics within the field of behavioral neuroscience will be examined in depth with an emphasis on rat models of cognition, emotion, and motivated behaviors.
-Current and historical contexts will be examined and discussion topics will focus on varieties of neural plasticity and their relevance to behavior, including adult hippocampal neurogenesis, neuron morphology, neurotransmitter function, protein expression and how these plastic features pertain to memory consolidation, anxious and exploratory behaviors, stress reactivity and consequences, reward mechanisms, and/or social interactions.
+Current and historical contexts will be examined and discussion topics will focus on varieties of neural plasticity and their relevance to behavior, including adult hippocampal neurogenesis, neuron morphology, neurotransmitter function, protein expression.
+There will be a major emphasis on sophistication in behavioral analyses in rodent models and students will be introduced to data management and visualization techniques for use with large, complex data sets.
+Behaviors of interest may include memory consolidation, anxious-like and investigatory behaviors, stress reactivity and consequences, reward mechanisms, and/or social interactions.
 Reading and discussion of empirical and review papers will develop skills to critically evaluate and integrate published and generated data.
 Prerequisite: Psychology 215 and 233, and concurrent enrollment in Psychology 350.
 Four credit hours.
 W3.

 [PS350] Collaborative Research in Neural Plasticity Collaborative empirical research projects on topics discussed in Psychology 349.
 Empirical work addressing an original research question on a topic pertaining to a feature of brain plasticity and a corresponding behavioral construct will be conducted.
-Collaborative and individual oral and written assignments, following the conventions of the American Psychological Association, will be used to evaluate students' research and communication competencies.
+Data science techniques to manage and visualize large data sets will be practiced.
+Collaborative and individual oral and written assignments, following the conventions of the the field, will be used to evaluate students' research and communication competencies.
 Prerequisite: Concurrent enrollment in Psychology 349.
 One credit hour.